Source code for delphin.scope

 from delphin.util import _connected_components

-ScopeEqualities = Iterable[Tuple[ScopeLabel, ScopeLabel]]
+ScopeEqualities = Iterable[tuple[ScopeLabel, ScopeLabel]]

 # Exceptions